utkuoruc/blog/docs/spotify-embed/spotify.en.md

 ### Enjoy
 That's it!
-Now you have your pretty playlist on your website 🍉
+Now you have your pretty playlist on your website 🍉 Careful before you press the play button, check your volume level, it can be too loud 🤫

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/7GYqzwtxd7gqggYgEOpnAu?utm_source=generator" width="100%" height="380" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture"></iframe>